oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-GTS stands for the GNU Triangulated Surface Library.
-It is an Open Source Free Software Library intended to provide a set of useful functions to deal with 3D surfaces meshed with interconnected triangles.
+GTS stands for the GNU Triangulated Surface Library.It is an Open Source Free Software Library intended to provide a set of usefulfunctions to deal with 3D surfaces meshed with interconnected triangles.

 **More Information**